Rick712/web-design/README.md

 I also noticed that the content was alright.
 The test subject could easily find the information he was looking for.

+### Test with Larissa

+A link to the video can be found [here](https://www.youtube.com/watch?v=5UB6eq1Ddzo).

+In the video you can see that Larissa had a hard time finding out she was in a section with all the courses of the minor, and said that she would like to see that it had a label, containing information about the section she is in, so I added an Aria label to the section.

 ## Iterations

 After the test I changed some things to the design.
 I made the content header visually more important than the navigation header.